monktastic/no-more-contempt/index.md

 Can you feel the profound anger and heartbreak for the girl, her tribe, and humanity?
 It makes you want to do everything in your power to ensure this kind of thing never happens again — including punishing and maybe even harming the perpetrators if need be.
 At the same time, you may feel a desire to harm them quite _independently_ of any good it will bring: pure old-fashioned vengeance.

-These two motivations — compassion and malice — arise from very different aspects of mind, but can be extremely difficult to tell apart.
-We usually dress up the latter to make it seem respectable; as though it is "for the greater good."
+These two motivations — compassion and malice — arise from very different aspects of mind, but can be _extremely_ difficult to tell apart.
+We usually dress up the latter to make it seem respectable; like it is "for the greater good."
 We tell ourselves that it doesn't matter which intention is driving our behavior; that only the _result_ matters.
-Similarly, we sprinkle contempt into arguments with anyone we perceive as "bad," feeling that it is practically our duty as "good people."
+Similarly, we feel more than okay being casually cruel to anyone we perceive as vaguely "bad," because we are good — and therefore such behavior _must_ be good.
+We even calculate _how_ it will be good (for example, by shutting them up).

-This confusion is how evil sneaks into the world undetected.
+This profound confusion is how evil sneaks into the world undetected.

 _Before I speak to your mind, let me speak to your heart.
 Imagine how dark and twisted a mind has to become to feel okay about doing what those loggers did.
-Pushing such a mind deeper into the abyss is every bit as malevolent as burning a girl alive.
-We hide this fact from ourselves to avoid confronting something that we'd be much better off dealing with immediately.
+If you inspect your heart carefully enough, you will find that pushing such a mind deeper into the abyss is every bit as malevolent as burning a girl alive.
+But we carefully hide this truth from ourselves, to avoid confronting something that we'd be much better off dealing with immediately.
 This isn't a judgement of you.
-It's an attempt at communicating a horrifying punchline that we all encounter sooner or later._
+It's an attempt at communicating a horrifying punchline that part of us already knows is coming sooner or later._

-We can't calculate all the downstream effects of our behavior, but we _can_ know when we are being evil — and we owe it to both ourselves and the world to stop.
+We can't calculate all the downstream effects of even our tiniest behavior, but we _can_ know when we are being evil — and we owe it to ourselves and the world to stop.

 <p align="center" width="100%">
     <img width="300px" src="img/half-evil.png">
 </p>

-People are _exquisitely_ sensitive to our motivations, and malice makes us look evil — _because it is_, as we shall see.
-We may not even be aware that we're telegraphing this intent, but others are (if only subconsciously), and it powerfully evokes _their_ malice.
-Our allies join in the frenzy, and our target vows to fight our evil in return.
-Even if they change their behavior (in public, anyway), the darkness has been embedded deeper into their mind, and _will_ manifest in some way — though perhaps far enough away in time and space that we can disown all complicity.
+As much as we try to hide our underlying motivations — even from ourselves — other people are _exquisitely_ sensitive to them, if only subconsciously.
+Malice makes us look evil — _because it is_, as we shall see — and it powerfully evokes _their_ malice in response.

+Whatever storyline was justifying our target's behavior in the first place, it is now reinforced — because they can plausibly claim to be _fighting evil_.
+Our allies become more bloodlusted, too.
+Even if our target changes their behavior (in public, anyway), the darkness has been embedded deeper into their mind, and this _will_ manifest in some way and ripple out into the world — and we will be able to disown all complicity.

 The world becomes darker as a result.
 But this isn't an unfortunate side effect of our well-intentioned behavior: it was secretly orchestrated by a sinister aspect within our minds.
 The way this works is _insanely_ clever.